 Matthew left Mormonism in 2010, but has been active in the LDS internet community for more than a decade.
 His time as contributor and occasional host on Mormon Expression began in the summer of 2011 Episode 150.
 He is most proud of his roles as husband to his smart and beautiful wife of nearly 14 years and dad to his three formidable children.
 Matthew continues to enjoy processing his Mormon experience through blogs, message boards and podcasts and believes that understanding always has the opportunity to increase through discussion and engagement.
 He doesn’t really dislike anyone, not even Brandt.
 No, really.
-And the music you hear on the way in and out of the podcast?
+And the music you hear on the way in and out of the first 41 podcasts?
 That’s him.

 Troy is a lifelong member of the LDS Church who grew up in West Bountiful, Utah, where he learned to believe and practice his own unique brand of Mormonism.
 He considers himself a “WBM” — West Bountiful Mormon.